How often do you hear the word “goals” mentioned in everyday discussions? Sounds like a cliché and an overused and scary word? If so, read on…

 Finally, get specific with your goals.
 In business terms we refer to using S.M.A.R.T. goals to achieve your goals more successfully.
 Yes, it is a clever or “smart” concept, but that’s not what I mean.
 S.M.A.R.T. goals means that when you set a goal, it should be Specific, Measureable, Attainable/Achievable, Realistic and Time-framed.
 Goals which are too general and don’t satisfy the above components, will more than likely not be met.
 Or at least not in the near future.
 Let’s say you’d like to lose weight.
 If you say you want to lose weight – that’s not a S.M.A.R.T. goal.
 However, if you say “I’d like to lose 3kg by the beginning of next month by stopping to eat in between meals”, you’re being Specific, it’s Measurable, it’s definitely Attainable, Realistic and has a Time-frame.

 Now that you know how to move ahead and achieve those goals, what’s stopping you?
 Simply decide what’s important to you and where you see yourself in the next few months, year or more.
 GO!
 Best of luck… You CAN do it!

 © Lesley Kaplan is passionate about life and enhancing people & processes.
-She assists businesses, organizations & individuals with consulting, coaching, training & development, promotion, sales and branding.
+She assists businesses, organizations & individuals with consulting, coaching, training & development, promotion, sales, strategy and branding.
 She is the Founder & CEO of “L.A.K.
 Creations & Consulting” and “Build Your Biz with Lesley Kaplan”. www.LesleyKaplan.com